A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Profit Extraction Manipulations

 \subsection{Strategic Exit via Rug Pulls}

 Rug pulls represent a severe form of exit scam where developers abandon their project after generating significant initial investment, typically by removing all liquidity from trading pools~\cite{zhou2024stop}.
-To detect rug pulls among high-performing tokens, we used two strict conservative criteria: (1) a single-day price drop of over 99\%, signaling that the token has effectively lost all value, a decline too extreme to be explained by normal market fluctuations, and (2) a sustained drop in trading volume of more than 99\% in the following days, indicating that liquidity was removed and investors could no longer trade the token.
+To detect rug pulls among high-performing tokens, we applied the labeling criteria and thresholds used in~\cite{mazorra2022not}: (1) a single-day price drop of over 99\%, signaling that the token has effectively lost all value, a decline too extreme to be explained by normal market fluctuations, and (2) a sustained drop in trading volume of more than 99\% in the following days, indicating that liquidity was removed and investors could no longer trade the token.
 These conditions confirm that the token has been abandoned and has not experienced a temporary market dip.
 Applying this approach to our updated OHLCV data, we detect two tokens subjected to apparent rug pulls: one on Solana and the other on Ethereum.
-The timing of these events reveals calculated planning, with developers executing rug pulls 248 and 451 days after token creation, respectively.
-This suggests a strategy of establishing credibility over an extended period before executing the exit.
-Moreover, both tokens have previously undergone other market manipulations to generate artificial interest, one involved in wash trading and the other in price pumping, indicating a progressive manipulation strategy culminating in the final exit scam.
+In particular, both tokens have previously undergone other market manipulations to generate artificial interest, one involved in wash trading and the other in LPI, indicating a progressive manipulation strategy culminating in the final exit scam.